frederick-the-creator/opthalmo-ai-practice-hub/PRDs/1. Scheduling/Phase2_Scheduling_PRD.md

 ## 0. Executive Summary
 We will deliver a privacy-preserving scheduling flow using standard iCalendar (ICS/iTIP over email) plus a universal “Request new time” link.
 The central organizer (a single mailbox controlled by us) sends **two separate single-attendee invites** with the same UID to host and guest so they don’t see each other’s email.
 Attendees can accept/decline from their own calendar apps.
 For rescheduling, we support (a) native iTIP COUNTER where available and (b) a tokenized email/web link that lets either party request a new time and the other party approve or decline **without logging in**.
 On approval, both attendees receive an updated ICS; on decline, no change (or cancel, per policy).

+## 0.a Current Implementation Baseline (Phase 1)
+- The application already implements scheduling and booking per `USER_FLOW_SCHEDULING` with these behaviors:
+  - A room is created via POST `/api/practice-room/create`, provisioning a Daily.co room and persisting `practice_rooms` with a stable `ics_uid` (UUID v4) and `datetime_utc`; an initial `practice_rounds` row is also created.
+  - Booking happens via POST `/api/practice-room/update` with `{ roomId, guestId: <currentUser> }`.
+Guards prevent host self-booking, enforce self-booking, and block overwrites if already booked.
+  - Reschedule happens via POST `/api/practice-room/update` with `{ roomId, datetimeUtc }`; guards ensure host-only and future timestamp.
+  - Delete happens via DELETE `/api/practice-room/:roomId`; host-only, deletes dependent rounds first.
+- Notification/ICS (feature-gated):
+  - On first successful booking, the backend attempts to send ICS `METHOD: REQUEST` to host and guest, as two separate single-attendee ICS emails.
+On reschedule, `REQUEST` is sent only if a guest is booked.
+On delete (if booked), `CANCEL` is sent.
+  - Organizer is derived from `NOTIFICATIONS_FROM_EMAIL`.
+  - When `NOTIFICATIONS_ENABLED=false` (default), the system does a dry-run log; no emails are sent.
+  - ICS currently includes `METHOD`, `UID` (from `practice_rooms.ics_uid`), `DTSTAMP`, `DTSTART/DTEND` (UTC, 1h duration inferred), `SUMMARY`, `ORGANIZER`, a single `ATTENDEE`, `STATUS`.
+It does not yet include `SEQUENCE`, and DESCRIPTION does not yet include reschedule links.

 ## 1. Objectives
 - Let hosts create sessions and guests book them.
 - Keep emails private between participants.